-Play final 4 minutes of the film (begin at 6min 16 sec, teacher asking about "swapping" brains).
+Watch final 4 minutes (begin at 6 min 16 seconds, "swapping" brains discussion).

 Reflective response

 Give students time to think or write about the questions on the board.

 Small group discussion

 Break the class into small groups.
 Hand out the student discussion sheet (see last page of this guide) to each group.
 Ask groups to respond to each question and discuss what they saw in the film that supports their response.
 If time is limited, pre-select a smaller set of questions.